Rick45/quick-arr-Stack/README.md

 ***
 ### Setup Prowlarr

-[Prowlarr](https://prowlarr.com/) translates request from Sonarr and Radarr to searches for torrents on popular torrent websites.
+[Prowlarr](https://prowlarr.com/) translates requests from Sonarr and Radarr to searches for torrents on popular torrent websites.

 #### Prowlarr Docker container